 Baonanas infuses its light and fluffy banana mousse with wholesome ingredients like the homemade Ube (purple yam) Jam, real lychees, or peachy-mango chutney made from scratch.
-It has a texture similar to tiramisu, and is scooped like ice cream, but is a one-of-a-kind treat.
+It has a texture similar to tiramisu and is scooped like ice cream, but it’s a one-of-a-kind treat.

-The classic flavors (which are all layered with sliced bananas) include s’ mores, BlueBeary, and cheesecake.
-The shop also carries non-banana flavors such as its Peachy-Mango Cobbler, Mocha-Cookie, and Lychee-Rose (think a lychee-rose flavored mousse with layers of softened Nilla wafers and fresh lychees and strawberries).
+The shop boasts more than 63+ flavors, which change weekly and also can vary by location.
+The classic flavors (which are all layered with sliced bananas) include s’ mores, matcha, and cream + cookies.
+The shop also carries non-banana flavors such as its ube and lychee-rose (think a lychee-rose flavored mousse with layers of softened Nilla wafers and fresh lychees and strawberries).

-Baonanas also offers innovative flavors that connect the owners with their Filipino roots, such as the Ubenanas and Buko Pandan.
-The Ubenanas consists of Ube (purple Yam) mousse with bits of Ube Halaya (purple yam jam) and layers of softened graham crackers and freshly sliced bananas, while the Buko Pandan is made with buko (coconut) and pandan (a fragrant and aromatic tropical plant) infused with mousses and layers of softened wafers and sliced bananas.
-Other popular flavors include the Matchananas, Cream N’ Cookies, Nutella Walnut, and Strawberry.
-Baonanas also carries vegan options such as the Coconanas and Coco-Cookie.
+Baonanas also offers innovative flavors that connect the owners with their Filipino roots, such as Buko Pandan.
+The Buko Pandan is made with buko (coconut) and pandan (a fragrant and aromatic tropical plant) infused with mousses and layers of softened wafers and sliced bananas.
+Baonanas also carries vegan options such as the pina colado.

 Locations Around Town

-The headquarters, located at 181 Monticello Avenue is also the flagship store, which opened in June 2020 during.
+The headquarters, located at 181 Monticello Avenue, is the flagship store and opened in June 2020 during the pandemic.
 There were many reasons why the local couple picked Monticello Avenue for the headquarters.
 Lloyd and Trisha were raised in the Greenville and West Side areas of Jersey City and wanted to bring their special desserts near the place where they call home and wanted to be close to Bergen-Lafayette, West Side, and McGinley Square where Monticello Avenue is currently being revitalized.

 Adjusting to COVID